 The accompanying consolidated financial statements include the accounts of Miracle Hill Ministries, Inc. and its wholly owned subsidiary Miracle Hill Enterprises, Inc. ("MHE").
-Entities in which the Ministries has a relationship that meets the consolidation criteria in applicable accounting literature are included in the accompanying consolidated financial statements.
-The accompanying consolidated financial statements of the Ministries have been prepared on the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America.
+Entities in which the Ministries has a relationship that meets the consolidation criteria in applicable accounting literature are included in the accompanying consolidated financial statements of the Ministries have been prepared on the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America.
 All significant intercompany balances and transactions have been eliminated in consolidation.